capt-meelo/capt-meelo.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am an infosec guy who's always trying to learn new things and gain new knowledge.

-email: agus[at]python.web.id
+I currently hold OSCP and CREST CRT certifications.